motoharu-gosuto/psvgamesd/README.md

 - Need to go through Sdif driver again and check if there are any other accesses to physical device through DMA mapped memory.
   Previous accesses include: executing command, get card insertion state.
 Every such access should be emulated.
+- Ideally it could be great to reverse all the code that goes under command execution and reimplement it.
+  Currently I am using minimal reimplementation and not sure how stable it is.
 - Remove requirement for cmd56 handshake data to be present.
   This is related to NpDrm and requires significant amount of patches in Iofilemgr and PfsMgr.
   I am already working on it.